sethorpe/noip-renew/README.md

 ## Disclaimer

-This tool is for personal use only.
+This tool is for personal use with No-IP's free tier service only.
 Use at your own risk.
 The authors are not responsible for any issues that may arise from using this automation tool.
+Please review No-IP's Terms of Service before using this automation.

 ## Acknowledgments